zslwyuan/AMF-Placer/doc/pages/_5_explanation.md

 **Novel Solutions:**

 Compared to previous work, we proposed a series of novel solutions for FPGA mixed-size placements and meanwhile we provide a set of optimized extension of some latest works from the perspectives of cell spreading, congestion mitigation, clock legalization, packing and timing optimization.
-Here we prepare some explanation for users who are interested in the details, (where are the devil LOL).
+Here we prepare some explanation for users who are interested in the details, (where the devil is.
+LOL).

 1. @subpage _5_1_WLOpt : the simulated-annealing-based initial placement and some important factors/terms in the quadratic placement target function.
 2. @subpage _5_2_CellSpreading : the parallel solution to cell spreading for large designs with many macros and the sensitivity of partitioning-based algorithm.
 3. @subpage _5_3_macroLegalization : high-quality high-performance progressive macro legalization of mixed-size elements in FPGA.
 4. @subpage _5_4_packing : high-performance parallel packing considering macros and clock legalization
+5. @subpage _5_5_timingClockingCongestion : some included optimization for timing, clocking and congestion

 **The AMF-Placer Workflow**